chaitanya-sistla/zecho-monitor/README.md

 ## Features

+- Register and login operation
+- Improved styles for the UI
+- Color code for Uptime and Downtime
-- Monitor websites and services for uptime.
+- Monitor websites and services for uptime
-- Check SSL certificate expiry.
+- Check SSL certificate expiry
-- Real-time status updates.
+- Real-time status updates
-- Add, view, and delete monitored URLs.
+- Add, view, and delete monitored URLs
-- View historical uptime data for each monitored URL.
+- View historical uptime data for each monitored URL
+- Enhanced logging for debugging
-- Built with Docker for easy deployment.
+- Built with Docker for easy deployment

 ## Technologies Used